stappersg/vBook/src/tuto/0/basic.md

 foobar-spam-pro.org
 ```

-The content of `/etc/vsmtp` should now look like this.
+The file structure of `/etc/vsmtp` should now look like this.

 ```diff
 /etc/vsmtp/